 さて、それでは新しい話題に移りましょう。 Sate, soredewa atarashī wadai ni utsurimashou.

-Well, now let's switch to a new topic.
+Well, now let’s move on to a new topic.

 さて、あの件について考えたことはありますか?
 Sate, ano kudan ni tsuite kangaeta koto wa arimasu ka?